pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 ### Deployment

 I use [Caddy](https://github.com/caddyserver/caddy) to handle https for me.
 I am not gonna lie, I have no idea how Caddy works, I copied [this template](https://github.com/GrantBirki/caddy-fastapi/tree/main).
-As soon as I am done writing this blog post I am going to educate myself about how Caddy works but I just wanted to get this shit hosted.
+As soon as I am done writing this blog post I am going to educate myself about how Caddy works but right now I just want to get this shit hosted.

 > Note:
 >
 > Google migrated all of my domains to Squarespace earlier this year.
-Fine, whatever, this is the state of things in 2024.
+Fine, whatever, this is the state of tech in 2024.
 I initially bought the domain hari-recipes.com on Squarespace, just to keep all my domains in one place.
 Bad idea.
 > Squarespace was [not updating my A record to DNS servers](https://forum.squarespace.com/topic/262606-dns-records-not-updating/).
 It would not let me [use custom nameservers, so I could configure my records elsewhere](https://forum.squarespace.com/topic/300337-couldn%E2%80%99t-add-nameserver-we-were-not-able-to-add-the-nameserver-please-try-again-if-the-problem-persists-contact-customer-support/) and it would [not let me unlock the domain to move it to another provider](https://www.reddit.com/r/squarespace/comments/1fv2mlt/squarespace_nameservers_are_not_working_and_they/).
-> Basically, screw Google and screw Squarespace for being incompetent.
-We'll see if Mastercard lets me chargeback for this shit because they are quite literally stealing my money by not allowing me to do anything with the domain I paid for.
+> We'll see if Mastercard lets me chargeback for this shit because they are quite literally stealing my money by not allowing me to do anything with the domain I paid for.
 > hari.recipes cost me $6 on namecheap, and I was able to set up DNS in AWS Route 53 in about 30 seconds.
 I have no love for Amazon, but at least their services work.

 The current app is running on DigitalOcean's $6 VM.
 I tried the $4 option, but the container and its dependencies was just too large to fit in 10GB of storage.